Lighthouse in Capri

 The coast of the island is surrounded by towering, limestone cliffs that stretch as high as 570 meters above sea level.
 Rugged cliffs, white sand beaches, beautiful olive groves, fragrant lemon trees, garden terraces filled with blooms, narrow, winding roads and magnificent views of blue water in the Gulf of Naples makes the island Italy's shining jewel.

 Capri can only be reached by boat.
 Ferries and hydrofoils run constantly throughout the day.
 Most people arrive at Marina Grande by hydrofoil.
 Once you reach the small port, it's easy to catch a bus or cab to your specific destination.
 Capri is the name of the island, but is actually divided into two sections.
 The eastern section takes the name of the island.
 The western part is called Anacapri.
 The main road connects the two sides, but side streets are restricted to the people who live there.
 The entire island is classified as a pedestrian zone.

 Take a boat to Matermania and view the wonder of two natural masterpieces, the Marvelous Grotto and the White Grotto.
-Stand in awe at the light show inside the Marvelous Grotto, as the water reflects the outside light and that from the White Grotto below.
+Stand in awe at the light show inside the Marvelous Grotto, as the water reflects the outside light and teh one from the White Grotto below.

 In Matermania, you'll see spectacular grotto that was used by the Romans as a monumental fountain.
 See the remains inside that enclosed an apse and a hall.
 Outside, the Natural Arch that was once used as an entrance to a huge cave is a testimony of bygone days.
 The sides have been eroded by time, but the natural wonder is something you won't want to miss.